josep-prog/formative_introduction_blockchain/README.md

 One of the most important functions in the program is validate\_chain().
 Its purpose is to answer a simple question: **Has anything in the blockchain been changed?**

-The function checks every block in two ways.
+The function checks every block in three ways.
 First, it calculates the block's hash again and compares it with the hash already stored in that block.
 If they are different, the contents of the block have changed.
 Second, for every block after the first one, it checks whether the block's previous\_hash still matches the actual hash of the block before it.

+Third, for every block after the genesis block, it verifies the digital signature with the public key.
+This catches a block that was rewritten and re-hashed but not signed by the system's key.

-Both checks are important.
-The first check tells us whether the contents of a block have changed.
-The second check makes sure that the blocks are still correctly connected.
-Together, they provide the basic tamper-detection mechanism required by the assignment.
+All three checks are important.
+The first tells us whether the contents of a block have changed.
+The second makes sure that the blocks are still correctly connected.
+The third checks that the block really was signed by this system.
+Together, they provide the tamper-detection mechanism required by the assignment.

 While developing the program, I also found an issue with validation.
 Recalculating the hash directly on the original block could change the stored hash during the checking process.
 I solved this by making a copy of the block before recalculating its hash.
 In simple terms, the program now checks a copy instead of changing the original record.
 This means that validation only checks the blockchain and does not modify it.